-Code & Title SR 01 BCM BCM Critical facilities Current Risk Matrix Description vices and infrastructure arising from a civil contingency or business continuity inci - premises, IT & communication systems, key staff resource - become unavailable Impact Likelihood Impact District Yes Category Medium Critical Type of Risk Strategic Yes Risk Score 2 3 Operational Yes Total Score 6 Potential Effect of Risk The Council The reputat The welfare Increasing I is unable to function - some or all delivery priorities jeopardised.
-I is unable to meet its Corporate targets. tional risk to the Council is adversely effected. and safety of the Council's citizens is at risk. incidence and impact of service interruption events. usiness-critical systems.
-Internal Controls Emergency the new fin functions fo The Emerge 2004 which information regional lev should have in place business continuity plans which should be reviewed annually Management Team.
-These plans are owned by the relevant Service Assistant Dire ancial year and will include specific risk assessments and mitigation in place for dif or their service (Annex A), Generic Actions (B) and Specific Action to take in relation ency Management Team coordinates the Councils approach to an incident/emerger or are: to make risk assessments, create emergency plans, communicate with the p with other responders, make our own business continuity arrangements and prom vel by the West Yorkshire Resilience Forum, made up of the Blue Lights services, 5 ns such as the Environmental Agency and Yorkshire Water. ctor.
-All plans across the ferent risks.
-Plans identi n to identified risks (C). ncy and lead on the requi ublic, co-operate with oth note business continuity t e Council's services with a list of critical ar rements of the Civil ner responding organico businesses.
-This in the service of the the service of the ser will be reviewed in nd statutory Contingencies Act nisations, share s coordinated at a
+Code & Title SR 01 BCM BCM Critical facilities Current Risk Matrix Description vices and infrastructure arising from a civil contingency or business continuity inc - premises, IT & communication systems, key staff resource - become unavailable Impact Impact Likelihood Impact District Yes Category Medium Critical Type of Risk Strategic Yes Risk Score 2 3 Operational Yes Total Score 6 Potential Effect of Risk The CouncilThe reputateThe welfareIncreasing is unable to function - some or all delivery priorities jeopardised.
+I is unable to meet its Corporate targets.
+I is unable to the Council is adversely effected.
+I and safety of the Council's citizens is at risk.
+I incidence and impact of service interruption events.
+I usiness-critical systems.
+Internal Controls Emergency the new fin functions fo • The Emerge 2004 which should have in place business continuity plans which should be reviewed annually Management Team.
+These plans are owned by the relevant Service Assistant Direction and will include specific risk assessments and mitigation in place for direction their service (Annex A), Generic Actions (B) and Specific Action to take in relationary Management Team coordinates the Councils approach to an incident/emerge are: to make risk assessments, create emergency plans, communicate with the putth other responders, make our own business continuity arrangements and products. ctor.
+All plans across the fferent risks.
+Plans identifen to identified risks (C). ncy and lead on the requirublic, co-operate with others.
+Council's services or a list of critical ar ements of the Civil er responding orga will be reviewed in and statutory Contingencies Act nisations, share regional level by the West Yorkshire Resilience Forum, made up of the Blue Lights services, 5 local authorities, MHCLG, and key utilities and partner organisations such as the Environmental Agency and Yorkshire Water.
+The 7 key duties of the CC Act are covered in key work area sub groups; a key group is the Training, Exercise and Development Group.
+The remit of this 'multi agency' group is to work in partnership and develop exercises where plans are tested to strengthen resilience and overcome weaknesses in via a range of scenarios, such as incidents caused by bad weather, CBRN (chemical, biological, radiological and nuclear) events, flooding, Cyber-attack, terrorist related attacks and more.
+These exercises are sometimes "live" and may take place in real time, but may also be table top.
+Different injects are added during the day and the outcomes debriefed for lessons identified which are built back into the plans.
+The Emergency Management Service is on call 24 hours per day, 365 days a year and are responsible for co-coordinating the Council's response to an incident or emergency situation.
+There is an Emergency Control Centre away from the City should there be an incident affecting these.
+Exercise mighty oak is taking place at the end of March 2023 and is testing a National response to a power outage Assurance Mechanisms Services' Business Continuity Plans which must be reviewed annually by the Assistant Director (or a nominated deputy) as the plan owner.
+These plans will be reviewed by the Emergency Management Team and Internal Audit Team.
+Date Reviewed 20/03/23 Actions / Controls under development Business Continuity requires a full new review of all plans to ensure that all are appropriate and fit for purpose.
+There is a new strategy written and we are working with 2 areas of the council to trial this.
+The Emergency planning Manager has been unsuccessful in securing funding for a BC post so it is unlikely that BC roll out will happen this year.
+Managed By Susan Spink Administered By Matthew Baggley